marco94gug/gintonic_nuxi/README.md

 9. It could be nice to use `useFetch` for better Typescript app.

-10. Created middleware for fetch api call SSR, and using `from` param of Route Middleware function to get `id` from the url params
+10. Created middleware for fetch api call SSR, and using `from` param of Route Middleware function to get `id` from the url params.

+11. Define Emits on `Breadcrumbs` Component, look like more readable than before emits, that one give more 'info'